 The suspect has admitted to the charges of theft.
 However, he has declined to comment on the murder allegations.

 Takiya became a person of interest after an examination of security camera footage taken near the convenience store.
 The suspect fled the country before the incident became known.
-He was subsequently placed a wanted list with Interpol over the theft.
+He was subsequently placed on a wanted list with Interpol over the theft.

 According to a previous report, Takiya entered Argentina as a tourist in 2010.
 Prior to his arrest earlier this month, the Japanese national was living on the streets of Buenos Aires, sleeping on sidewalks and distributing advertisements for brothels to earn a meager income.